tjd1234/cmpt120fall2022/lectures/lecture20/lecture20notes.md

 Notice that in the slice `s[4:5]` the value 5 is *not* a valid index for `s`, i.e. `s[5]` causes an out of range error.
 But it is okay to use it as the second number in a slice.
-In fact, this second number in a slice can be bigger than the string length without causing an out of range error:
+In fact, this second number in a slice can be any number bigger than the string length without causing an out of range error:

 ```
 >>> s[4:5]